Jitgitbit/python-exercise-one/comments.md

 in @classmethod, cls is a convention !

 NOTE: private attributes: the chain and open_transactions should be only editable from inside the blockchain class, that's why we made them private now.

+NOTE: Attributes vs properties: using properties also can protect our data from outside editing, they use getters and setters !